Support us

 Donate Here

-MADINA PAPEL
+MADINA PAPEL (Completed)

 Our first fiscally sponsored project came to us in early 2019.
-The short, animated, narrative film MADINA PAPEL is created and directed by a team of women.
+The short, animated, narrative film MADINA PAPEL was created and directed by a team of women.
 Madina Papel seeks to tell the story of a city made of paper.
 When one citizen returns to the homeland, marked with the spectrum of colors, they are faced with their family's wrath as they struggle to accept this new reality within the colorless city walls.
 Directed by Eun Bi Chang, Story by Samah Damanhoori.
-The film was completed in 2021 and after a film festical circuit can be watched online.
+The film was completed in 2021 and after a film festival circuit can be watched online.

 Watch here